MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-catalog.md

                     <div class="cardText">
                        <h3>Adobe AEM</h3>
                         <p>by <a href="https://www.raytion.com/products/enterprise-search-connectors">Raytion</a></p>
-                        <p>Indexes pages, attachments, and other generated document types from Adobe AEM in near real time.
+                        <p>Connector for Adobe AEM.
+Indexes pages, attachments, and other generated document types from Adobe AEM in near real time.
 The connector fully supports AEM’s built-in user and group management, as well as AEM installations based on Active Directory and other directory services.
 6th generation Raytion search connector.</p>
                         <p><a href="mailto:search@raytion.com">Contact us</a></p>
                     </div>
                 </div>